temislabs/database/CONTRIBUTING.md

 ## Pull Requests

-1. Fork the Temis Framework repository
+1. Fork the Sura Framework repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **1.x** branch